 One system is called “Fixed Do” (meaning that the note “C” is always Do) is based on the syllables: Do, Re, Mi, Fa, So, La, and Ti.
 These seven syllables represent both natural and chromatic notes.
-Thus each syllable represents five different notes: the natural, its sharp and double sharp, and its flat and double flat.
-Double sharps and double flats sometimes occur in the study of music theory but are rarely used in guitar music.
+Thus each syllable represents five different notes: the natural, its sharp and double sharp (𝄪), and its flat and double flat (𝄫).
+Double sharps and double flats are rarely used in guitar music.

 A second system is called “Movable Do.”
 In this system the tonic or key center is always Do.
 Thus, Do is relocated to conform to each key change throughout a piece.
 Obviously this presents formidable problems in music that contains frequent key changes or has no key center.
 This system is used mainly in teaching sight-singing but serves no practical purpose in learning to play an instrument.